CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 qty_of_one_stock = 20

-This stock market robot works best if you purchase 25 to 30 different stocks at only 1 share per stock because the stocks are sold really soon when the price is at a profitable position to sell the stock.
+This stock market robot works best if you purchase 25 to 30 different stocks at only 1 to 4 shares per stock because the stocks are sold really soon when the price is at a profitable position to sell the stock.
 This Stock Trading Robot has a strategy to buy stocks today for selling tomorrow because this allows for much more stock trading activity to take place within the stock trading rules of day trading 3 maximum times in 5 business days.

 Any stocks purchased today will not begin to sell until tomorrow or until a future day when the stock price increases during stock market trading hours, Monday through Friday.